 While you’re at it, isolate your speakers, either with specially-designed stands or by placing them on acoustic foam.
-Several companies actually sell angled chunks of foam for this purpose.
-This will ensure that the surface your speakers rest on doesn’t bounce too many reflections back at you.
+Several companies sell angled chunks of foam for this purpose.
+This will ensure that the surface your speakers rest on does not resonate in sympathy with the monitors, further confusing matters.
 You’re not done yet.
 You need to deal with the bass frequencies.

-Low-frequency sound waves have less power than high-frequency ones, and traditional acoustic foam slabs can’t deal with them adequately.
-In addition, bass has a nasty habit of accumulating in the corners, and letting it do so can really muddy your mix.
+Traditional acoustic foam slabs don’t deal with low-frequency sound waves particularly well.
+In addition, bass has a nasty habit of accumulating in the corners, and letting it do so can give you a false impression of what’s going on in your mix.
 To fix this, you’ll need to invest in bass traps, which are thick, chunky pieces of foam designed to fit right into the corners of a room.

 Again, please note that these are general principles.
-You don’t treat a live room as you would a vocal booth, and acoustics can be a detailed science that experts will charge a lot of money to get right.
+You don’t treat a live room as you would a vocal booth, and acoustics are a detailed science that experts will charge a lot of money to get right.
 But as a general guide, this should get you going.

 The ergonomics of your studio is something to consider both for your comfort as well as its impact on your room acoustically.
 Naturally, it is important to ensure that all the equipment you use is well within your reach and doesn’t require stretching for, something that perhaps later results in injury.
 Ensure that your chair is up to the job and that you’re comfortable when you’re working.

 Your desk needs to be at the right height and should be suitable for the kind of work you’re doing.
 Placing your most often used equipment within your ‘arc of reach’ will, therefore, prevent you moving your arms in repetitive movements that can cause injury.